 Less than two minutes later, Manning made it 5-1 on a fortuitous bounce.
 Manning looked to shoot the puck down the boards and as Anderson went to play it, the puck took a weird bounce and went in the net.

-Dzingel and Duchene added late third-period goals for Ottawa.
+Dzingel and Duchene added late third-period goals for the Senators.

-Zack Smith scored at the 12-minute mark as he tapped in Hoffman’s rebound.
-But the Flyers challenged the play believing it was offside and upon review won the challenge.
+Zack Smith scored at the 12-minute mark of the period as he tapped in Hoffman’s rebound.
+But the Flyers challenged the goal believing it was offside and upon review won the challenge.